 After about yet another 1/2 kilometer, the pilgrimage traveler must cross the busy N13, to have this small chapel greet you on the other side, the Capela de São Sebastião.
-As you can see perhaps, the brown sign, below right, announces the way to the Albergue São Miguel in Marinhas.
+As you can see perhaps, the brown sign, in the photo on the lower right hand corner, announces the way to the Albergue São Miguel in Marinhas.

-After the chapel, turn left on the Avenida Padre Francisco Cubeio Suares to walk into Marinhas and find the Albergue almost immediately, on your right, pictured below.
+After the chapel, turn left on the Avenida Padre Francisco Cubelo Soares to walk into Marinhas and find the Albergue almost immediately, on your right, pictured below.

 It took us about one hour to arrive here, after 4.5 kilometers from Esposende.
-It would be a long walk back to Esposende if this small albergue is full, and the next accommodation is 12 km farther on in Chafé.
+It would be a long walk back to Esposende if this small albergue is full, and the next accommodation is many kilometers away.
 The German ladies we met on day sixteen were looking out the window waving at us as we walked by.
 It was the first pilgrims we saw that day.

 After about 1/2 kilometer, turn left on the Rua de São João (Street of St. John), below.

-After abut 1/3 kilometer come to a Y intersection, with the Capela de São João do Monte, below in the center of the Y. You are in the town of Monte.
+After about 1/3 kilometer come to a Y-intersection, with the Capela de São João do Monte, below in the center of the Y. You are in the town of Monte.

 Turn right at the Y to walk past the Capela, and onto the Rua da Ponte Nova.
 Here it starts to become more rural-looking as you walk along the narrow cobblestone road.

-After one kilometer, the road takes a bend westward to become the Rua Marco do Rei, as it heads toward Oteiro.
+After one kilometer, the road takes a bend westward to become the Rua Marco do Rei, as it heads toward the next town of Oteiro.

 After 1/3 km farther on, we turned right onto the Rua Padre Almeida.
 At the next intersection, we came to this signpost to the Café O Lampião, pictured below.
 We were ready for our first break, so we walked to the café, only to find it closed.
-A disappointment, for sure, but at only 90 meters, at least it wasn't far off the Way.
+A disappointment, for sure, but at only 90 meters from the sign, at least it wasn't far off the Way.

 To me, the walking thus far was relatively monotonous, with rural houses strung along the cobblestones, that all looked the same.
-I was as bored then as my writing this is now!
-There were no other pilgrims to chat with, the weather was not bad, and I wished that we had take the Senda Litoral along the coast.
+I was as bored then as I am now as I write this!
+There were no other pilgrims to chat with, the weather was not bad, and I wished that we had taken the Senda Litoral along the coast.

 Having studied the day's route, I knew there were no roads along the coast, nor nice boardwalk systems for this leg, and we would have had to walk on the beach itself, for large stretches.
 I knew that wishing for the Senda Litoral was folly, however, it made this day's walk boring none-the-less!

-I reminded myself that indeed, this simple life was a relief from the ordinary stressors, even it it was boring!
+I reminded myself that indeed, this simple life was a relief from the ordinary stressors, even if it was boring!
 What else could I do?
 So I plodded on...

 The next town on day seventeen of the Camino Portugués is Belinho, which you walk into within less than about 3/4 km after the signpost for the Café O Lampião.

-The church of São Pedro is on your right, in center of Belinho or also known as the the Junta da Freguesia de Belinho.
+The church of São Pedro is on your right, in the center of Belinho.
 I did love how the light danced on the steeple.